 Pour the butter into a heat-proof bowl to stop the cooking process.

-Add freshly squeezed lemon juice, softened butter and whisk to combine for about 20 seconds.
+Add freshly squeezed lemon juice, and softened butter and whisk to combine for about 20 seconds.
 Season with salt and pepper and serve on fish, pasta, mashed potatoes or as desired

-Use aluminium or coloured pan to melt the butter, this is so that you can easily see the butter when the colour is changing.
+Use an aluminium or coloured pan to melt the butter, this is so that you can easily see the butter when the colour is changing.